 How much is the entrance fee to Venice?

-The amount for the entrance fee in Venice shall be 5,00 € for the time being, children under 6 years shall have free access.
+The entrance fee for Venice will initially be €5.00, with free admission for children under 15.
 The pricing is subject to change until further notice.
-A final decision will probably not be made until the test phases have been evaluated in 2024.
+A final decision will only likely be made once the test phases have been analyzed in 2024.

 Who has to pay for admission?